BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 <p style="margin-left: 2rem;">With 39% of Chattanoogans facing financial instability<sup><a target="_blank" href="https://unitedwaycha.org/financial-stability-and-our-greater-chattanooga-community/">1</a></sup>, Bitcoin Chattanooga will set up temporary job opportunities that will allow you to get paid in bitcoin, build long-term savings, and learn vital skills, while simultaneously improving our community.</p>

-Together, we’re onboarding Chattanooga to the future of money. *Nothing stops this train!*
+Together, we’re onboarding Chattanooga to the future of money. <i>Nothing stops this train!</i>

 <br>